arislancrescent/CS-EnhancedHearseAI/README.md

 1. Between problematic corpses (those showing the death sign) and nonproblematic ones (those that have no visual clues), hearses will prioritize the problematic ones for pickup
 2. However, if they come across a nonproblematic one along their way, they will pick it up first; but only if it is not behind them
 3. If there is a closer corpse of the same priority, they will redirect to the closer one; but only if it is along the original bearing
-4. If there are no corpses left to pick up, hearses will "patrol" their primary pickup zone.
+4. If there are no corpses left to pick up, hearses will "patrol" their primary pickup zone

 ## Efficiency vs Urgency
 The pickup priority above exists to achieve a good balance between making the hearses as efficient as possible vs keeping your CIMs as happy as possible.
 When you see a death sign, that means a corpse has become a nusance and your CIMs are not happy about it.
 But if we were to prioritize getting rid of the death signs as fast as possible, we would have to take a large hit on overall efficiency; in fact, it would become counterproductive during death waves.
 On the other hand, if we were to do the opposite, then we would be ensuring maximum efficiency at the risk of losing buildings to abandonment.
 The existing setup benefits from both approaches by prioritizing problematic corpses for overall bearing, but at the same time allowing pickups of nonproblematic corpses along the way.